Bright Computing: Customers

-As of 2019, the company has more than 700 customers, including more than 50 Fortune 500 Companies.
+As of 2019, the company had more than 700 customers, including more than fifty Fortune 500 Companies.

 Products and services

 Bright Cluster Manager for HPC lets customers deploy and manage complete clusters.
 It provides management for the hardware, the operating system, the HPC software, and users.

 In 2014, the company announced Bright OpenStack, software to deploy, provision, and manage OpenStack-based private cloud infrastructures.

 In 2016, Bright started bundling several machine learning frameworks and associated tools and libraries with the product, to make it very easy to get machine learning workload up and running on a Bright cluster.

 In December 2018, version 8.2 was released, which introduced support for the ARM64 architecture, edge capabilities to build clusters spread out over many different geographical locations, improved workload accounting & reporting features, as well as many improvements to Bright's integration with Kubernetes.

-Bright Cluster Manager software is frequently sold through original equipment manufacturer (OEM) resellers, including Dell and HPE.
+Bright Cluster Manager software was frequently sold through original equipment manufacturer (OEM) resellers, including Dell and HPE.

+In version 10, Bright Cluster Manager was merged into the NVIDIA Base Command Manager.

 Bright Computing was covered by Software Magazine and Yahoo!
 Finance, among other publications.